Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

 \subsection{Related Work}

-We briefly review the vast body of literature on online resource allocation, including work we discussed previously to put things into perspective.
-Starting with the classic work of Karp et al.\ \cite{kvv}, that introduced the online bipartite matching problem and proposed the optimal $(1-1/e)$ competitive Ranking algorithm.
-Birnbaum and Mathieu \cite{baum}, Goel and Mehta \cite{goel2} considerably simplified (and completed) the original analysis.
-Subsequently, Aggarwal et al.\ \cite{goel}, proposed the Perturbed-Greedy algorithm and showed that it $(1-1/e)$ competitive more generally for the case of online vertex-weighted bipartite matching.
-Devanur et al.\ \cite{devanur} gave an elegant and intuitive randomized primal-dual framework for proving these results.
-Their framework applies to and simplifies several other settings, such the related AdWords problem of Mehta et al.\ \cite{msvv} (and the earlier result for $b$-matchings by Kalyanasundaram and Pruhs \cite{pruhs}).
+We briefly review the vast body of literature on online resource allocation, including work we discussed previously to put things into perspective. \cite{kvv} introduced the online bipartite matching problem and proposed the optimal $(1-1/e)$ competitive Ranking algorithm. \cite{baum}, \cite{goel2} considerably simplified (and completed) the original analysis.
+Subsequently, \cite{goel}, proposed the Perturbed-Greedy algorithm and showed that it is $(1-1/e)$ competitive more generally for the case of online vertex-weighted bipartite matching. \cite{devanur} gave an elegant and intuitive randomized primal-dual framework for proving these results.
+Their framework applies to and simplifies several other settings, such the related AdWords problem of \cite{msvv} (and the earlier result for $b$-matchings by \cite{pruhs}).
 There have also been a series of results on different types of stochastic arrival models, where there is distributional information in the arrivals that can be exploited for better results (for example, \cite{devhay}), as well as simultaneous guarantees in adversarial and stochastic arrival settings (for instance, \cite{mirrokni}).
-For a detailed survey of these models and results we refer the reader to a monograph by Mehta \cite{survey}.
+For a detailed survey of these models and results we refer the reader to a monograph by \cite{survey}.